 Hidden Valley, Pennsylvania

-During the winter, Hidden Valley offers downhill skiing, but goes one step further and offers miles of cross-country trails, snowshoeing, and a snow tubing hill.
-Hidden Valley receives healthy amounts of natural snow each year, but also relies on machine-made snow.
-The resort has gained a reputation as a premiere family and learning ski area, with a patient ski school, forgiving slopes, and careful grooming.
+During the winter, Hidden Valley offers downhill skiing and a snow tubing hill.
+Hidden Valley receives healthy amounts of natural snow each year, but also relies on machine-made snow from an arsenal of state-of-the-art, efficient snowguns.
+The resort has gained a reputation as a family-friendly ski area, with a patient ski school, forgiving slopes, and careful grooming.

 Snow conditions at Hidden Valley will generally be better than conditions at resorts closer to D.C.
 Hidden Valley’s slopes are lit for night skiing.

 In 2013, Hidden Valley was purchased by nearby Seven Springs Mountain Resort.

 |Wind Speed:||10 mph|

 Weather supplied by the National Weather Service.
 Errors or reporting delays may be possible.

 Dec 1, 2016 at 8 am

 |14-24" base||5 of 26 trails open